 It’s not as easy as you think.
-You can’t just mix up a few drops of olive oil with a big dollop of glycerin and add a spoonful of vitamin C powder to have a product that works.
+You can’t just mix up a few drops of olive oil with a big dollop of glycerin, add a spoonful of vitamin C powder and voila, you have a product that works.

 Don’t know where to start?
-Here are a few tips on how to prepare and store homemade skincare products safely:
+Here are a few tips on how to make your own skincare products safely:

 1. Wash your hands and sterilize your tools